EXPLORING IDENTITY - Five Ways to Uncover Your True Self

 (1) Label

-Identity is like a label that gives us a way to think, feel and behave in a particular context.
+Identity is a label that gives us a way to think, feel, and behave in a particular context.
 I can be a father, a son, a worker, a leader, a Singaporean, etc, and these roles can exist simultaneously.
-Have you noticed how you usually introduce yourself to others?
-What Is the default way you introduce yourself?
-How you commonly introduce yourself highlights the label you put on yourself.

-One suggestion: Practice introducing yourself in new ways.
+A suggestion is to practice introducing yourself in new ways.
 Notice your ability to describe yourself authentically and comfortably.

 (2) Belonging